simonsobs/soauth/docs/create.md

 - Your applications domain (including path if you are running behind a reverse proxy).
   For example, `https://myapp.org/reverse/proxied`.
 For the remainder of the example we will assume this is `https://myapp.org`.
 This is also known as the `app_base_url`.
+  This domain can be local to your own machine (e.g. `http://localhost:8000`) for development purposes.
 - Your callbac url, which is where the user will be redirected after completing the SOAuth part of the exchange.
 If you use the default handlers above, this will be `https://myapp.org/callback`.